qualitive R&B - Various Artists hot cheap Leave This Town melodies nice hot Fighting

 Ballpark History

 Ed Smith Stadium opened in 1989 as the spring-training home of the Chicago White Sox.
 When the ChiSox moved spring operations to Arizona, the Reds moved to Ed Smith Stadium from Plant City in 1998.
-The Reds moved to Goodyear to share a ballpark with the Cleveland Indians beginning in 2010.
+The Reds moved to Goodyear to share a ballpark with the Cleveland Guardians beginning in 2010.